Michael Vinson

 Michael Thomas Vinson (born August 27, 1999) is an American professional football long snapper.
 He played college football for the Notre Dame Fighting Irish and was a first-team All-American in 2022.

-Early life and high school
+Early life

 Vinson was born in Winnetka, Illinois.
 He first began snapping footballs when in fifth grade and over time became more interested about being a long snapper.
 When in eighth grade, he read an article about John Shannon, a long snapper for the Notre Dame Fighting Irish, and decided his goal was to be like him.
 He attended New Trier High School in Winnetka and was put on the freshman "B" football team in his first year.
 He attended Chris Rubio's long snapping camps afterwards and his career began to "blossom" as a sophomore and junior.
 Prior to his senior year, he won a competition at Notre Dame and was given a preferred walk-on opportunity.
 He committed to play college football for the Fighting Irish even though Army had offered an athletic scholarship and several other schools had shown interest.